 - 1. In the Workspace area of the toolkit, select the layout (desktop/tablet or phone) for which you want to arrange widgets. - 2.
 Position widgets in the workspace. - Drag and drop to move a widget.
-The widget will snap to the underlying grid (columns and rows) as defined in the layout. - To resize the widget, drag its borders or enter a precise size in general settings. - To place a widget in a tab, drag and drop it onto the tab or go to Tab Settings (see page 17). - 3.
-Repeat the process for the phone layout (if used).
+The widget will snap to the underlying grid (columns and rows) as defined in the layout. - To resize the widget, drag its borders or enter a precise size in general settings. - To place a widget in a tab, drag and drop it onto the tab or go to Tab Settings (see page 18). - 3.
+Repeat the process for the phone layout (if used)-moving and resizing widgets as desired.
+In addition, you can optionally hide widgets in the phone layout (see page 14) to save screen space on mobile devices.

-- To control the order of overlapping widgets, go to general settings where you can send a widget to the back or front. - General settings provide additional design options for widgets, such as widget styles, transparency, borders, and customized titles.
+- To control the order of overlapping widgets, go to general settings where you can send a widget to the back or front. - General settings (see page 76) provide additional design options for widgets, such as widget styles, transparency, borders, and customized titles.